stdcall0/Pi3/README.md

 ## ✨ Overview
 We introduce $\pi^3$ (Pi-Cubed), a novel feed-forward neural network that revolutionizes visual geometry reconstruction by **eliminating the need for a fixed reference view**.
 Traditional methods, which rely on a designated reference frame, are often prone to instability and failure if the reference is suboptimal.

 In contrast, $\pi^3$ employs a fully **permutation-equivariant** architecture.
 This allows it to directly predict affine-invariant camera poses and scale-invariant local point maps from an unordered set of images, breaking free from the constraints of a reference frame.
-This design makes our model inherently **robust to input ordering** and **highly scalable**.
+This design makes our model inherently **robust to input ordering** and leads to **higher accuracy**.

 A key emergent property of our simple, bias-free design is the learning of a dense and structured latent representation of the camera pose manifold.
 Without complex priors or training schemes, $\pi^3$ achieves **state-of-the-art performance** 🏆 on a wide range of tasks, including camera pose estimation, monocular/video depth estimation, and dense point map estimation.